Chapter 19.05

 IF YOU FAIL TO COMPLY WITH THESE INSTRUCTIONS, A FINDING OF VIOLATION WILL BE ENTERED AND THE PENALTY MAY BE COLLECTED THROUGH THE LIEN PROCEDURE (CCC 19.20).
 FAILURE TO COMPLY MAY ALSO RESULT IN THE FILING OF CIVIL CHARGES.

-IF YOU BELIEVE THE CITATION WAS WRITTEN IN ERROR AND WISH TO CONTACT SOMEONE IMMEDIATELY CALL (509) 382-4767 AND LEAVE A MESSAGE FOR THE DIRECTOR WHO WILL CONTACT YOU WITHIN 2 BUSINESS DAYS AND PROVIDE INFORMATION REGARDING THE VIOLATION OR APPEAL.
+IF YOU BELIEVE THE CITATION WAS WRITTEN IN ERROR AND WISH TO CONTACT SOMEONE IMMEDIATELY CALL (509) 382-4676 AND LEAVE A MESSAGE FOR THE DIRECTOR WHO WILL CONTACT YOU WITHIN 2 BUSINESS DAYS AND PROVIDE INFORMATION REGARDING THE VIOLATION OR APPEAL.

 C. Procedures Governing Hearing.

 1. Administrative Hearing.
 A citation may be amended by request during an administrative hearing.
 An administrative hearing shall be requested by the recipient of the citation, and if evidence or reasoning is sufficient, the citation will be amended.
-It shall be noted that one amended citation does not disqualify additional citations for subsequent violations of the same or different violations
+It shall be noted that one amended citation does not disqualify additional citations for subsequent violations of the same or different violations.

 E. Finality of Appeal.
-An order of the appeals board shall become final 20 days after mailing of the appeals board decision unless within that time period an aggrieved person initiates review by writ of certiorari in Columbia County superior court.
+An order of the administrative appeals board shall become final 20 days after mailing of the appeals board decision unless within that time period an aggrieved person initiates review by writ of certiorari in Columbia County superior court.
 [Ord.
+2024-01; Ord.
 2017-05; Ord.
 2017-01; Ord.
 2015-01.
-Formerly 19.05.055]
+Formerly 19.05.050.]

 In addition or as an alternative to any other judicial or administrative remedy provided herein or by law, the director is authorized to order a land use ordinance violation to be abated.

+A. Generally.
 The director is authorized to order any person who creates or maintains a nuisance, violation of any land use ordinance or rules and regulations adopted thereunder, to commence corrective work and to complete the work within such time as the director determines reasonable under the circumstances.
-The person, subject to the director’s order, shall either complete the corrective work or timely file an appeal pursuant to CCC 19.05.040.
+The person, subject to the director’s order, shall either complete the corrective work or timely file an appeal pursuant to CCC 19.05.080.
 If the required corrective work is not commenced or completed within the time specified, the director may proceed to abate the violation and cause the work to be done, upon receipt, from a court of competent jurisdiction, of an order authorizing the same.
 The director or designee is authorized to seek an order from a court of competent jurisdiction allowing entry of the property of the person committing the violation for the purpose of abatement of said violation.

-The director is authorized to charge the costs thereof as a lien against the property and as both a joint and separate personal obligation of any person who is in violation.
-All challenges to the reasonableness of the cost charged may be raised at such time as Columbia County undertakes a lien foreclosure.
-[Ord.
-2017-05; Ord.
-2017-01; Ord.
-2015-01.
-Formerly 19.05.060]
+B. Abatement Costs.
+The actual cost of abatement, including incidental costs such as staff time, legal costs, costs of postage and any other reasonable costs, shall be included as abatement costs.
+The director is authorized to charge the costs as a lien against the property and as both a joint and separate personal obligation of any person who is in violation.
+All challenges to the reasonableness of the costs charged may be raised at such time as Columbia County undertakes lien foreclosure.

-19.05.060 Additional enforcement.
+19.05.100 Additional enforcement.

-19.05.070 Special investigation.
+19.05.110 Special investigation.

-B. An investigation fee, in addition to the permit or approval fee, shall be collected whether or not a permit is then or subsequently issued.
+B. Investigation Fee.
+An investigation fee, in addition to the permit or approval fee, shall be collected whether or not a permit is then or subsequently issued.
 The investigation fee shall be equal to the permit or approval fee required by the applicable land use ordinance.
 [Ord.
+2024-01; Ord.
 2017-05; Ord.
 2017-01; Ord.
 2015-01.
-Formerly 19.05.080]
+Formerly 19.05.070.]